01 of 12

 The sign also advised you about the current activity and viewing conditions.
 Will you see lava flowing into the ocean?
 Will you see lava flowing down the mountain?
 How far from the viewing site is the place where lava is flowing into the ocean?
 The activity and conditions change daily.

 In order to make the hike to the viewing site, you were required to have several items: water, proper footwear (hiking shoes are advised) and a flashlight.
-I personally also advise that you wear long pants, ideally jeans.
+It's also smart to wear long pants, ideally jeans.
 Lava is hard, uneven and sharp in places as you may know if you have ever fallen while hiking on it.

-There were a very limited number of portable toilets at the parking area.Continue to 4 of 15 below.
+There were a very limited number of portable toilets in the parking area.Continue to 4 of 12 below.

 Marked Trail at Lava Viewing Site